LightAPIs/Gloria-X/README_EN.md

 - a.
 Go to the [Releases](https://github.com/LightAPIs/Gloria-X/releases/latest) to download the extension `crx` file.
 Drag to Extensions Page to install.
 - b.
 Go to the [Releases](https://github.com/LightAPIs/Gloria-X/releases/latest) to download the extension package `zip` file and unzip it.
 And click "Load unpacked" button, select the root directory of the previously unzipped file to complete the installation of the extension.

+### Edge

+- Go to the [Microsoft Edge Addons](https://microsoftedge.microsoft.com/addons/detail/gloriax/ijhoikcicadeigejkkknglnhbcfkfkkc) to download and install.

 ### Firefox